A Disentangled Representation Learning Framework for Low-altitude Network Coverage Prediction: Experimental Result

 \subsubsection{Multi-BS Coverage Prediction before Operational Parameters Optimization}

-To identify low-altitude coverage holes, it is often necessary to predict the joint coverage of multiple BSs within a specific area.
-To achieve this, the proposed method first predicts the coverage of individual BSs.
-Then, the coverage predictions of multiple BSs are combined and rasterized, with the maximum predicted RSRP in each grid selected as the predicted SS-RSRP coverage for that grid.
+To identify low-altitude coverage holes, it is often necessary to predict the joint coverage of multiple BSs within a specific area. {As illustrated in Fig. \ref{New_fig1}, the proposed method first predicts the coverage of individual BSs using their respective operational parameters.} Then, the coverage predictions of multiple BSs are combined and rasterized, with the maximum predicted RSRP in each grid selected as the predicted SS-RSRP coverage for that grid.
 Using the trained model, we selected an area in the Xinyue Lake region of Jiangxi Province, involving 40 BSs.
 For each BS, the coverage at a height of 120 meters and a radius of 2000 meters (with a resolution of 10m × 10m) was predicted and combined.
 To ensure no data leakage, we removed all samples in the training set with longitude in [115.78, 115.794] and latitude in [28.68, 28.69] and trained the proposed model again, as the training set contained some low-altitude UAV measurement samples from the Xinyue Lake region.
 The visualization results can be shown in Fig. \ref{Fig_Multi_BS_Coverage}.

 To evaluate the accuracy of the predictions, additional low-altitude measurements were conducted at a height of 120 meters.
 The predicted results were sampled at the same locations as the test points and compared with the new measurement results.
 The visualization results are shown in Fig. \ref{Fig_Sampling_Comparison}.
 It can be observed that the predicted SS-RSRP closely matches the measured RSRP, with the absolute difference between predicted and measured SS-RSRP values being less than $5\ \mathrm{dB}$ for most points.
 Based on the UAV measurement data of PCI changes for connected BSs, it is evident that larger prediction errors primarily occur at sampling points where BS handovers take place.
 These sudden handovers introduce prediction errors, which is reasonable.
-To reduce such errors, future works of coverage modeling and prediction could be incorporated by actual BS handover parameters and cell relationships.
+To reduce such errors, future works of coverage modelling and prediction could incorporate actual BS handover parameters and cell relationships.

 To provide a more precise prediction error, we visualized the distribution of the absolute differences between predicted and measured SS-RSRP values across sampling locations in Fig. \ref{Fig_MAE_Distribution_1}.
 The results show over 90\% of the sampling have an error of less than $8\ \mathrm{dB}$, and the MAE across all sampling locations is 4.74 dB.
 This further demonstrates the accuracy and practicality of the proposed method.